 - Tells you how changes to this Notice will be made available to you.

-This Notice applies to Kootenai Health, Kootenai Clinic, Kootenai Heart Clinics, Kootenai Outpatient Surgery, Kootenai Outpatient Imaging, Kootenai Health Foundation and their staff, physicians, vendors, volunteers, and students insofar as the health information maintained about you in those organizations.
+This notice applies to Kootenai Health, Kootenai Clinic, Kootenai Urgent Care, Kootenai Outpatient Surgery, Kootenai Outpatient Imaging, and their staff, physicians, vendors, volunteers, and students as they work with the health information maintained about you in those organizations.

 - Treatment – We may use or disclose your health information for providing your care.
 For example, we may remind you of an appointment or share information about you with your primary physician for follow-up.